MikelSot/app-nodejs-codechallenge/README.md

 | POST   | /transactions                         | Create Transaction | transaction          |
 | GET    | /transactions/{transactionExternalId} | View Transaction   | transaction -> cache |

+# 🔧 TECH STACK:
+- Node.js 22
+- fastify + TypeScript
+- Type ORM + PostgreSQL
+- Apache Kafka + Zookeeper
+- Docker + Docker Compose
+- Redis

 # 📦 Microservices architecture

 The architecture used in the services is **DDD** (Domain-Driven Design), whose main focus is to place the business domain at the center of the design.

+In addition to this architecture, best practices such as SOLID principles, CQRS, Circuit Breaker, etc. are applied in the code.

 ```
 transaction/